-The front of the iSignager LCD Series is a flat panel TFT LCD screen surrounded by an ABS/PC plastic frame.
+The front of the iSignager LCD Series is a flat panel TFT LCD screen surrounded by a frame.
 The iSignager LCD Series also includes two sensors and one LED on the front panel:

-■ Ambient Light Sensor
+Ambient Light Sensor

 The ambient light sensor detects the brightness of the ambient environment when the auto-dimming function is turned on.